 Working with the dying people is the way I clean my mind up.
-That’s the gift they give me – it’s freeing me because I’m dealing with their pain and coming back into the emptiness.
+That’s the gift they give me.
+It’s freeing me because I’m dealing with their pain and coming back into the emptiness.
 If I get too empty, it’s too cold.
-I lose heart, but I’ve got to stay in it – you’ve got to be passionately in the world and not of it as Jesus said.
+I lose heart, but I’ve got to stay in it.
+You’ve got to be passionately in the world and not of it as Jesus said.

-You cultivate more than one plane of experiencing and seeing simultaneously.
+More than one plane of experiencing and seeing simultaneously.
 You just keep living so that you’re living with core value and with the practical value.
 You realize that the minute you establish yourself in these deeper core things, everything changes in the world for you.
 It changes you and what you want changes.
 It changes how you respond to any act that distances you from other human beings.

 You begin to want to be in love all the time, and the quality of love is like the quality of awareness.
 It has no boundary to it.
 It is not romantic love I’m talking about – it is a quality of being, where we are in love.

 What love has been for me has been the whole ‘heart’ part of my journey.
 I have gone from having special people that I loved and others that I hated to realizing that everybody I meet is the ‘beloved’ in drag.
-Everybody is ‘the one’ and my job is to see through all the story line their mind is caught in, not to reject the story line, not to judge it, it’s not better or worse than my storyline.
+Everybody is ‘the one’ and my job is to see through all the storyline their mind is caught in.
+Not to reject the storyline, not to judge it, it’s not better or worse than my storyline.
 It’s not to getting caught in it, and being able to see what is behind it.